Lawsuit Filed Alleging Asbestos Exposed Chemical Worker Suffered Fatal Mesothelioma

 The lawsuit, Huk v Bird, Inc., was filed Friday in the Superior Court of New Jersey by the law firm of Jon L. Gelman LLC, and Motley Rice LLC, on behalf of the estate.
 It alleges that those companies that mined, processed, and sold asbestos-containing products were knowledgeable about the harmful effects of exposure to asbestos and asbestos-containing products and failed to provide those exposed with knowledge of possible precautions to protect against the harmful effects of asbestos exposure.

 Mesothelioma is a rare cancer associated with asbestos exposure.
-The rates asbestos related fatalities are predicted to continue for decades to come.
-Despite public outcry, and the urging of physicians, asbestos is still not banned in the United States.
+The rates of asbestos-related fatalities are predicted to continue for decades to come.
+Despite public outcry and physicians’ urging, asbestos is still not banned in the United States.

-Attorney Jon L. Gelman, who has been litigating asbestos exposure claims for over three decades, said, “It is alleged the asbestos companies put into the stream of commerce a defective, unsafe and inherently dangerous product and failed to provide reasonable warnings.”
+Attorney Jon L. Gelman, who has been litigating asbestos exposure claims for over four decades, said, “It is alleged the asbestos companies put into the stream of commerce a defective, unsafe, and inherently dangerous product and failed to provide reasonable warnings.”

 The defendants are Bird, Inc., Certain-Teed Corp., Frank A. McBride Company, Owens-Illinois, Inc, and Rapid American Corporation.

 Jon L. Gelman of Wayne, NJ, is the author of NJ Workers’ Compensation Law (West-Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (West-Thomson-Reuters).
 For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.

 © 2023 Jon L Gelman.
 All rights reserved.